luh2/DetectDynamicJS/README.md

 ## Thanks to

-1lastBr3ath and wh1tenoise for their contributing bug fixes and features.
+1lastBr3ath, wh1tenoise and soffensive for contributing bug fixes and features.

 ## License
 This software is released under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).